 The Seller must also provide the buyer with a Bill of Sale or a completed Nebraska Department of Revenue Form 6 – Nebraska Sales/Use Tax and Tire Fee Statement for Motor Vehicle And Trailer Sales.
 (NOTE: Nebraska Department of Revenue Form 6 is not available for download from the Department of Motor Vehicles website.
 It may be obtained by contacting the Nebraska Department of Revenue or any County Treasurer.)

 The buyer's name, address and signature must appear in the purchaser's section of the title.
 This must be done at the time of purchase.
 If the seller has signed off on a title and the purchaser's information is not completed the title is considered open.
 An “Open Title” is a violation of the law and will be confiscated by the County Official, the DMV or law enforcement.

-Note: When transferring ownership, husband and wife cannot sign as agent for the other.
+Note: When transferring ownership, spouses cannot sign as an agent for on another.

 With most Nebraska Certificates of Title, the Seller, Purchaser and Odometer sections will appear in the lower half on the face of the title.
 On some older Certificates of Title, these sections will appear on the back.

 Make sure that you read the title carefully before making any marks.
 If a signature is placed in the wrong place or an alteration of any kind is made, the title is mutilated and the seller will be required to obtain a Duplicate Certificate of Title before the sale can proceed.